 Sample Thank You Email Message # 2

-Subject line: Thank you – Marthe White interview for senior developer
+Subject line: Thank you – Marthe White interview for a senior developer

 Dear Miss.
 Julian,

 Thank you very much for meeting me today to discuss the position of a senior developer in Tech Company.
 I really enjoyed our conversations, and believe that my background in developing apps makes me a strong match for this position.